One of the most potent icons in loyalist muraling is Eddie The Trooper.

 It was this Eddie as Red Coat soldier that captured the imagination of the UDA/UFF, and so we refer to him as “Eddie The Trooper”.

-The first Eddie in a mural (dating to 1997 at the latest) was in the Waterside.
+The first Eddie in a mural appeared in the Waterside in 1996.
 It’s appropriate that Eddie first appears in Londonderry, as the skeleton is a part of the crest of the city.

-In the Waterside Eddie mural, Eddie The Trooper is a UFF/UDA volunteer rampaging through Londonderry, killing Jacobite soldiers from 1690 in the foreground while leaving the modern-day Free Derry Corner and The Petrol Bomber mural shrouded in smoke in the background.
+In the Waterside Eddie mural, Eddie The Trooper is a UFF/UDA volunteer rampaging through Londonderry, killing Jacobite soldiers from 1690 in the foreground (symbolic of the Catholic population) while leaving the modern-day Free Derry Corner and The Petrol Bomber mural shrouded in smoke in the background.

-The mural appeared in 1997 (or before), which puts it during the peace process – the Good Friday Agreement would be signed on April 10th, 1998.
-Peace seems miles away, however, in this mural, not just in the image of Eddie but in the epigraph.
+The mural appeared in 1996, which puts it during the peace process – the IRA ceasefire began in 1994 and the Belfast/Good Friday Agreement would be signed on April 10th, 1998.
+The loyalist reaction to the prospect of peace, in murals at least, seems to have been to tout their own aggressiveness more than ever before.
+This is true not just in the image of Eddie but in the epigraph.
 Above the mural are the words, “There must be no retirement.
 With our backs to the wall and believing in the justice of our cause each one of us must fight on to the end … We determine the guilty, we decide the punishment”.

-The first part of the words above the board come from the last paragraph of this WWI order by British commander Douglas Haig, commanding his troops to hold despite the German onslaught of April 1918:
+The first part of the words come from the last paragraph of this WWI order by British commander Douglas Haig, commanding his troops to hold despite the German onslaught of April 1918:

-The last part – “We determine …” – appears to be the motto of a “fantasy tabletop war game” Warhammer 40,000.
+The last part – “We determine …” – appears to be the motto of a “fantasy tabletop war game” Warhammer 40,000, used by the UFF.

 Being a zombie, Eddie is of course indestructible, and has continued to stalk the

 land walls since his initial appearance.
-Rolston (DS3 p. xi) claims that there were “at least six” Eddies in Belfast and another in Long Kesh.
+Rolston (DS3 p. xi) claims that there were “at least six” Eddies in Belfast (he is perhaps including Monkstown and Cloughfern) and another in Long Kesh.

 1998?
 East Belfast Eddie